robbmcleod/pyfastnoisesimd/README.md

 If you want a more direct interface with the underlying library you may use the `pyfastsimd._ext` module, which is a function-for-function mapping to the C++ code.

-Note that `generate` releases the Python GIL.
-In the future I will add a wrapper around `concurrent.futures` to mutli-thread the noise generation for large-ish 3D arrays.

 # C-Interface